hsdoaa/CattleAssigner/README.md

 The most informative SNPs determined by fixation index (FST) were provided by the first author of CattleAssigner paper from external public data source.

-To allow user practicing with  CattleAssigner ML models clf_XGBoost.py or clf_RF.py, we provide a sample dataset (192_slected_SNPs_RF_mda.csv) with the most informative SNPs selected by RF_mda feature selection method.
+To allow user practicing with CattleAssigner ML models clf_XGBoost.py or clf_RF.py for assgining animal to its lineage, we provide a sample dataset (192_slected_SNPs_RF_mda.csv) in Lineage dataset folder.
+The dataset has the 192 most informative SNPs/features selected by RF_mda feature selection method.
 The user can generate similar datasets with most informative SNPs using the CattleAssigner feature selection methods pca_select_features.py or RF_gini.py or RF_mda.py.
-We also provide dataset annotation file (dataset_annotation.csv) that is needed to annotate/label each sample in 192_slected_SNPs_RF_mda.csv for any of the four lineages (African or European or Indicine lineage or admixed lineage).
+We also provide annotation file for the lineage dataset (dataset_annotation.csv) that is needed to annotate/label each sample in lineage dataset for any of the four lineages (African or European or Indicine lineage or admixed lineage).

+Similarly, to allow user practicing with CattleAssigner ML models clf_XGBoost.py or clf_RF.py for assgining animal to its population, we provide a sample dataset (192_slected_SNPs_EUROPEAN.csv) in population dataset folder.
+The dataset has the 192 most informative SNPs/features selected by RF_mda feature selection method.
+The user can generate similar datasets with most informative SNPs using the CattleAssigner feature selection methods pca_select_features.py or RF_gini.py or RF_mda.py.
+We also provide annotation file for the population dataset (192_slected_SNPs_EUROPEAN.csv) that is needed to annotate/label each sample in population dataset for any of European populations.